(Image: Zen Buddha Silence by Marilyn Barbone.)

 Soon thereafter, Doyle, having hardly a single patient, decided to abandon medicine and focus on writing.
 Doyle still wanted to do other types of writing besides the short stories.
 He asked for a very large sum for the Sherlock Holmes stories so that the editors would stop bothering him.
 Instead, the editors immediately agreed to the huge fee.

-Many years later, Doyle was very tired of Holmes and Watson after having written fifty-six short stories and four novels about them.
+Many years later, Doyle was quite tired of Holmes and Watson after having written fifty-six short stories and four novels about them.
 But readers never could get enough.
-And the stories are still very popular to this day, which attests to Doyle’s genius.
+And the stories are still highly popular to this day, which attests to Doyle’s genius.
 Doyle has always been credited with launching the tradition of the scientific sleuth.

 HOLMES ON WALL STREET